 Since there are so many attractions vying for visitors’ attention, it’s best to spend at least a weekend exploring the park.

-For overnight stays, this stunning cabin in Hochatown offers cozy farmhouse-style rooms with game-room and hot tub.
+For overnight stays, this stunning cabin in Hochatown offers cozy farmhouse-style rooms with a game room.
+(Mind you, it’s a cabin with a hot tub, meaning a must-stay!)
 It’s a lovely place tucked away in the peaceful woodland areas.

 Colorado Bend State Park

 Don’t let the name confuse you.
 This state park is still in Texas, just a 3 ½-hour drive from Dallas.